mruvim/userDefaultsKVO/README.md

 # UserDefaultsKVO
 Language: Swift 4

-An example of KVO UserDefaults value
+An example of UserDefaults block based KVO